Always remember the first rule of data:

 |sourceListByAPT.dat||Source list extracted from image|

-APT generates a table of photometric results in a file, the default filename of which was discussed in the previous section.
+APT generates a table of photometric results in a plain-text, space-delimited file, the default filename of which was given in the previous section.
 The columns that make up this table are listed below.
+Note: A new column called Flags was added in APT, v.
+2.7.8.

 |Number||A source counter, which is reset to one each time either 1) a new primary image is loaded; or 2) the source-list tool is executed.
 In the case of the latter, the ordering of this counter is consistent with the input source list (and the ordering of the output will be generally different if multi-threading is enabled).|